THREE FRENCH MASTERS

 His complete recording of Bach’s Well-tempered Clavier is available as two 2-CD sets.
 Andrew McGregor reviewed this for BBC’s Record Review, commenting “I would urge anyone to buy this… there is so much to be learned here, from the playing, as well as from the superb booklet”.

-To find out more about all aspects of Colin’s work, read several published articles, and to see the full range of his CDs and publications available to purchase online, visit www.colinbooth.co.uk
+Colin’s CDs and publications are available in the US from Raven Records (RavenCD.com).
+Alternatively, to find out more about all aspects of Colin’s work, and to see the full range of his CDs and downloads available to purchase online, visit www.colinbooth.co.uk

 Gramophone: “The success of Booth’s performance… stems from tempi which take time to enjoy not just the harpsichord’s tone but the richness and lyricism that is there in the music.”